-A total of eight requests for information were forwarded.
+A number requests for information were forwarded.
 Responses to the vast majority were received within a timeframe that allowed them to be addressed.
 In addition an interview was conducted to facilitate the provision of the specific required information.
 This was particularly useful for the 2012/13 sample projects.
-Notwithstanding the above, several projects have not been able to be fully assessed due to insufficient information being provided.
 Table 6 and Table 7 illustrates this.